Changissnz/selfinterest/README.md

 necessary to fulfill the ideal through practice.
-In the usual course of these explanations, it is the practice, after resulting in unideal losses, that constitutes the proof of the individual being one with their self-interest in line with the ideal.
+In the usual course of these explanations, it is the practice, after resulting in unideal losses, that constitutes the proof of the individual being one with their self-interest in parallel support for the ideal.